-High pressure cryocooling (Hi-P cryo) is a crystal handling technique that has been developed at Cornell University that can often yield high quality diffraction from cryocooled crystals (1).
+High pressure cryocooling (Hi-P cryo) is a crystal handling technique that can often yield high quality diffraction from cryocooled crystals (1).
 However, it is NOT a magic bullet.
 To see whether Hi-P cryo will help you, please read the information below and complete the checklist that follows.

 Hi-P cryo is worth trying if you have crystals that diffract well at room temperature, but have problems when cryocooled by normal means.
 These problems include degraded diffraction quality of crystals cryocooled in the usual way (i. e. with added cryprotectant), as well as inability to find any suitable cryoprotectant after exhaustive search.
 Hi-P cryo has been is gaining attention and has been successfully implemented at several facilities (2, 3), aside from Cornell and CHESS.